slavkoss/fwphp/readme.md

 Explanations below are far less important than demo site, code download and modules mentioned above.
 Besides explanations below are difficult to understand - after battle philosophy very useful to improve basic ideas (principles).

 <br><br><br>
+Package contains modules (folders) in ownWebServer_or_hosting_DOCROOT_PATH = "/".
+My DOCROOT_PATHs ('/') are :

+1. on Windows my home PC Apache virtual host J:\awww\www for development and J:\xampp\htdocs for testing
+2. on Linux free demo sites for production /phporacle.eu5.net on Freehostingeu and /home/slavkoss/public_html on Heliohost - you can easily make own.
+3. on Oracle Linux on my home PC Virtual Box machine

+Each module is in own (functional) folder like Oracle Forms someForm.fmb, Blazor and APEX pages - is best to develop more large sites.
+Oracle Forms authors knew this 2 dozen years ago.

+No M,V,C folders which, seems are mistake, delusion : putting coding technik (M,V,C code separation) in foreground instead pages (each page in own folder = module).
+M,V,C code separation idea is beter explained good old structured programming idea - M and V code manager = C, processing code may be M = CRUD DB table rows, output code = V. M,V,C code in one script is valid MVC coding !

+Interesting is that PHP frameworks authors and learning code authors do not even mention **M,V,C folders reflecting code separation in opposition (antithesis) to functional folders - modules reflecting business functions (business logic)**.
+Is it one sells what one has ee no lies, no sells ?
+If is, is ugly.

+First "/" in paths below is ownWebServer_or_hosting_DOCROOT_PATH.
+Modules (functional folders) are :

+1. 50 kB "mnu" module, in folder /fwphp/www, is Main Menu code. "fwphp" folder is one site (may be more sites on same folder level). "www" folder is mnu module.
+Is not based on core CRUD code skeleton (possible, but not need).

+2. 60 kB "mkd" module, in folder /fwphp/glomodul/mkd, to write help pages in Markdown WYSIWYG editor (plus Simplemde code, or may be HTML editor Summernote code or ...), with mkd2html and html2mkd conversion.
+Is not based on core CRUD code skeleton (possible, but not need).

+"fwphp" folder is one site, "glomodul" is group of shared modules reused in other modules, or testing modules or...

+3. 90 kB, "core" module in folder /zinc is CRUD code skeleton (I call it B12phpfw) is shared (global) for all sites. "core" module is in folders /zinc 90 kB plus /zinc/themes (bootstrap) 392 kB and /zinc/img 200 kB (my /zinc/img/img_big is 30 MB but is not in this package).

+4. 86 kB  "msg" or "blog" module in folder /fwphp/glomodul/**msg** 86 kB.
+Blog Is based on "core" CRUD code skeleton like every CRUD module should be.
+   Uses   core (**zinc**) shares, two master modules (tbls) = $app_dir_path.'/**user**/'  100 kB and $app_dir_path.'/**post_category**/' 10kB, two detail & subdet modules (tbls)  $app_dir_path.'/**post**/' 50 kB and $app_dir_path.'/**post_comment**/' 15 kB
+   where app_dir_path is glomodul dir = application dir

+5. 3 MB folders - a lot of testing / learning modules.
+See /fwphp/glomodul/z_examples/00_index_of_important.php

+<br><br><br>

 <a name="uml"></a>